arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 @RESTSTRUCT{edgeCount,get_api_control_pregel_reports,integer,optional,int64}
 Total number of edges processed.

+@RESTREPLYBODY{detail,object,required,get_api_contol_pregel_detail}
+Pregel run details.
+These details consist of the total `aggregatedStatus` and the `workerStatus`.
+The `workerStatus` shows the details for each DB Server individually, while the `aggregatedStatus` is an aggregate of all these DB Server details and therefore gives the details for the full Pregel run.

+A status consists of a timeStamp, graphStoreStatus and allGssStatus has the following properties:

+@RESTSTRUCT{timeStamp,get_api_control_pregel_detail,time,required,time}
+The time at which the status was measured.

+@RESTREPLYBODY{graphStoreStatus,object,optional,get_api_control_pregel_detail_graphstorestatus}
+Status of the in memory graph.

+@RESTSTRUCT{verticesLoaded,get_api_control_pregel_detail_graphstorestatus,number,optional,int64}
+Number of vertices that are loaded from the database into memory.

+@RESTSTRUCT{edgesLoaded,get_api_control_pregel_detail_graphstorestatus,number,optional,int64}
+Number of edges that are loaded from the database into memory.

+@RESTSTRUCT{memoryBytesUsed,get_api_control_pregel_detail_graphstorestatus,number,optional,int64}
+Number of bytes used in-memory for the loaded graph.

+@RESTSTRUCT{verticesStored,get_api_control_pregel_detail_graphstorestatus,number,optional,int64}
+Number of vertices that are written back to the database after the Pregel computation finished.
+Only occurs if the store parameter is set to true.

+@RESTREPLYBODY{allGssStatus,object,optional,get_api_control_pregel_detail_allgssstatus}
+Details for each global superstep, `item` includes an array with

+@RESTSTRUCT{verticesProcessed,get_api_control_pregel_detail_allgssstatus,number,optional,int64}
+Number of vertices that have been processed in this step.

+@RESTSTRUCT{messagesSent,get_api_control_pregel_detail_allgssstatus,number,optional,int64}
+Number of messages sent in this step.

+@RESTSTRUCT{messagesReceived,get_api_control_pregel_detail_allgssstatus,number,optional,int64}
+Number of messages received in this step.

+@RESTSTRUCT{memoryBytesUsedForMessages,get_api_control_pregel_detail_allgssstatus,number,optional,int64}
+Number of bytes used in memory for the messages in this step.

 @RESTRETURNCODE{404}
 An HTTP 404 error is returned if no Pregel job with the specified execution number